 It is helpful before we begin to consider what a level actually represents.

 Because most adventurers gain levels while out killing things and it is narratively appropriate for characters to level up after major confrontations, it is easy for players to leap to the erroneous conclusion that level is a reflection of how many things you’ve slain.
-Rare is the day we don’t see someone joking about how wizard universities in D&D shouldn’t teach the fundamentals of magic, but rather the most expedient way to kill a goblin so that they their graduates can skip the long hours of studying and rigorous practice and just automatically accumulate their advanced knowledge and proficiency after murdering a malignity of goblins.
-Some of these individuals even conceive farfetched and flawed powerlevelling schemes whereby they slay a powerful foe, then revive them with 1 hit point in order to slay them again.
+Rare is the day we don’t see someone joking about how wizard universities in D&D shouldn’t teach the fundamentals of magic, but rather the most expedient way to kill a goblin.
+Why spend long hours in study and rigorous practice when you can just automatically accumulate advanced knowledge and proficiency after murdering a malignity of goblins?

-Understanding level means accepting that it is a reflection of an individual’s capabilities, not a determinant.
-A 3rd-level wizard is classified as such because they’ve become capable of casting 2nd-level spells.
-A 2nd-level fighter didn’t get their Action Surge and bonus hit points because they levelled up, but because “2nd level” is the appropriate description for their level of competence.
-Challenging oneself can certainly push one’s limits and lead to faster growth—hence why adventurers will typically get better faster—but the growth always comes from within.
+Understanding character levels means accepting that they are a reflection of an individual’s abilities, not a determinant.
+A 3rd-level wizard is a 3rd-level wizard because they’ve become capable of casting 2nd-level spells, not because they killed 18 goblins.
+A 2nd-level fighter didn’t get their Action Surge and bonus hit points because they levelled up, but because “2nd level” is the appropriate description for them now that they have developed that ability.
+Challenging oneself can certainly push one’s limits and lead to faster growth—hence why adventurers will typically get better faster than those who opt for safer roads—but the growth always comes from within.

 This is why most people in D&D worlds don’t have a level per se, as they haven’t accumulated the kinds of skills and abilities that fit into the classifications through which we, as players, interpret the world of D&D. And this is where we need to accept that, in order to actually use examples from our world to interpret the different tiers of D&D play, we need to consider modern professions as the equivalent of character classes.
 Instead of wizards, we’re talking about academics.
 Instead of fighters, we’re talking about athletes.
 Instead of clerics, we’re talking about theologians.
 Instead of bards, we’re talking about musicians.